Scottish Property Tax Rates

 If you choose to rent out your former main residence rather than sell it, you will be liable for the supplement.

-LBTT only applies to property bought in Scotland, but any property held outside Scotland will be taken into account when determining if the supplement is payable.
-If an individual who has a main residence outside Scotland buys another house in Scotland, they have to pay the supplement.
+LBTT applies solely to property bought in Scotland, but any property held outside Scotland will be taken into account when determining if the supplement is payable.
+If an individual with a main residence outside Scotland buys another house in Scotland, they have to pay the supplement.

 Individuals inheriting property are deemed to be the owners of the property, so no LBTT or supplement would be chargeable unless the beneficiary purchases another house.